arangodb/docs/3.11/graphs.md

 Graph database systems like ArangoDB can store graphs and provide means to query the connected data.

+ArangoDB's graph model is that of a **property graph**.
+Every record, whether vertex or edge, can have an arbitrary number of properties.
+Each document is a fully-fledged JSON object and has a unique identifier.
+This is different to the RDF graph model, where triples of a subject, a predicate, and an object are stored separately.

+directed graphs
 labeled property graph?
+sparse?
 comparison with RDBMS
 properties on vertices and edges native graph that can be combined